Human body systems

 Peripheral nerves emerge from the CNS.
 There are 12 pairs of cranial nerves which arise from the brain, and 31 pairs of spinal nerves which extend from the spinal cord.
 Cranial nerves are named I to XII, determined by their skull exit location (anterior to posterior).
 Spinal nerves are divided into 8 cervical, 12 thoracic, 5 lumbar, 5 sacral and 1 coccygeal nerve, depending on vertebral level from which they arise.
 In certain areas of the body peripheral nerves interconnect, creating neural networks called plexuses.
 Notable plexuses are the:

-- Cervical plexus (C1-C4) – innervates the back of the head, some neck muscles, pericardium and diaphragm via greater auricular, transverse cervical nerve, lesser, supraclavicular, and phrenic nerves
+- Cervical plexus (C1-C4) – innervates the back of the head, some neck muscles, pericardium and diaphragm via great auricular, transverse cervical nerve, lesser occipital, supraclavicular, and phrenic nerves.

-- Brachial plexus (C5-T1) – innervates the upper limb with nerves such as median, ulnar, radial, musculocutaneous, axillary
+- Brachial plexus (C5-T1) – innervates the upper limb with nerves such as median, ulnar, radial, musculocutaneous and axillary nerve.

-- Lumbosacral plexus (L1-L4) – innervates the muscles and the skin of the abdomen and pelvis, as well as thigh muscles via iliohypogastric, ilioinguinal, genitofemoral, lateral femoral cutaneous, obturator, femoral nerves
+- Lumbar plexus (L1-L4) – innervates the muscles and the skin of the abdomen and pelvis, as well as thigh muscles via iliohypogastric, ilioinguinal, genitofemoral, lateral femoral cutaneous, obturator, femoral nerves.

 Somatic and autonomic nervous systems